unrealwork/atsd-use-cases/USMortality/README.md

 | 2015-01-01T00:00:00.000Z  | New York  | NY     | Middle-Atlantic  | 11.0          | 517.0          | 727.0        | 2619.0        | 11118.0       | 39309.0     | 54301.0     | 8550405.0   | 6.4                  |
 ```

 We can see that the mortality rate in the city has declined considerably since the 1970's.
+According to their [report](http://www.nyc.gov/html/records/pdf/govpub/6551as_2010_final_population_&_mortality.pdf) on Population
+and Mortality in 2010, the City of New York had the following key findings:

+* The 2010 New York City death rate reached an historic low of 6.4 deaths per 1,000 population, a 14.7% decline from 2001.
+* The 2009 New York City life expectancy reached a historic high of 80.6 years, a 3.7% (35 months) increase since 2000 and a 0.5% (5 months) increase since 2008.
+* Premature deaths (before age 65) accounted for 30% of all deaths in New York City.
+The premature death rate decreased to 2.2 per 1,000 population, a 15.4% decline since 2001.

+The death rate for 2010 that was found in the report (6.4) does not match the value from out SQl query.
+This is due to the fact that we were using a fixed population size from 2015 to calculate
-However, since we have population numbers for 1960, 1970, 1980, 1990, 2000, 2010, and 2015, we can
-compute much more accurate mortality rates for New York City using interpolated population sizes.
+**all** of the mortality rates.
+Since we have population numbers for 1960, 1970, 1980, 1990, 2000, 2010, and 2015, we can compute much more accurate mortality rates for New York City using interpolated population
+sizes.

 ```sql
 SELECT tot.datetime, tot.tags.city as 'city', tot.tags.state as 'state',